kyma-project/telemetry-manager/docs/contributor/releasing.md

 This release process covers the steps to release new major and minor versions for the Kyma Telemetry module.

-1. Verify that all issues in the [Github milestone](https://github.com/kyma-project/telemetry-manager/milestones) related to the version are closed and close the milestone.
+1. Verify that all issues in the [Github milestone](https://github.com/kyma-project/telemetry-manager/milestones) related to the version are closed.

+1. Close the milestone.

 1. Create a new [Github milestone](https://github.com/kyma-project/telemetry-manager/milestones) for the next version.